markqvist/Reticulum/docs/source/interfaces.rst

 The optional ``mode`` setting is available on all interfaces, and allows selecting the high-level behaviour of the interface from a number of modes.
-These modes affect how Reticulum selects paths in the network, how announces are propagated and how long paths are valid.
+These modes affect how Reticulum selects paths in the network, how announces are propagated, how long paths are valid and how paths are discovered.

-Configuring modes on interfaces is not strictly necessary, but can be useful when building or connecting to more complex networks.
-When not running a Transport Node, it is rarely useful to configure an interface mode.
+Configuring modes on interfaces is **not** strictly necessary, but can be useful when building or connecting to more complex networks.
+If your Reticulum instance is not running a Transport Node, it is rarely useful to configure interface modes, and in such cases interfaces should generally be left in the default mode.

- * | The default value is ``full``.
+ * | The default mode is ``full``.
 In this mode, all discovery, meshing and transport functionality is activated.

+ * | The ``gateway`` mode (or shorthand ``gw``) also has all discovery, meshing and transport functionality available, but will additionally try to discover unknown paths on behalf of other nodes residing on the ``gateway`` interface.
+     If Reticulum receives a path request for an unknown destination, from a node on a ``gateway`` interface, it will try to discover this path via all other active interfaces, and forward the discovered path to the requestor if one is found.

+   | If you want to allow other nodes to widely resolve paths or connect
+     to a network via an interface, it might be useful to put it in this mode.
+By creating a chain of ``gateway`` interfaces, other nodes will be able to immediately discover paths to any destination along the chain.

+   | *Please note!* It is the interface *facing the clients* that
+     must be put into ``gateway`` mode for this to work, not the interface facing the wider network (for this, the ``boundary`` mode can be useful, though).

  * | In the ``access_point`` (or shorthand ``ap``) mode, the interface will operate as a network access point.
 In this mode, announces will not be automatically broadcasted on the interface, and paths to destinations on the interface will have a much shorter expiry time.
+In addition, path requests from clients on the access point interface will be handled in the same way as the ``gateway`` interface.

-This mode is useful for creating interfaces that remain quiet, unless when someone is actually using them.
+   | This mode is useful for creating interfaces that remain
+     quiet, until someone actually starts using them.
 An example of this could be a radio interface serving a wide area, where users are expected to connect momentarily, use the network, and then disappear again.

  * | The ``roaming`` mode should be used on interfaces that are roaming (physically mobile), seen from the perspective of